justjun0321/jupyter-notebooks/README.md

 * Data Wrangling - Collect data through twitter API, flat file, and request online, making data retrieval whenever.
 And do the three elements of data wrangling - collecting, assessing, and cleaning.
 Demonstrated my data wrangling skills.

-* GoogleJobSkill.ipynb is the sentimental analysis of the text of over 1000 positions.
+* GoogleJobSkill.ipynb - the sentimental analysis of the text of over 1000 positions.
 Using word-cloud to briefly sum up the requirements, basic requirements, and prefered requirements.
 Demonstrated text mining of how popular each programming language is in Google, degree requirements, and experience

-* 2018FifaRadarAnalysis Radar charts of each team
+* 2018FifaRadarAnalysis - Radar charts of each team

 ## Instruction